google-research/google-research/smu/query_sqlite.md

 The page describes how to use it, the various options, and gives examples.

-If you have not followed [the installantion instructions and gotten the data](../README.md), do that first.
+If you have not followed [the installation instructions and gotten the data](../README.md), do that first.

 The sections below decribe the flags you can provide.